-Knowing how to structure and write an effective business plan is your biggest chance of getting your project seen by any funder.
+Knowing how to structure and write an effective business plan is key to get your project seen by any funder.
 The business plan template written below can be used for any business be it for a large project or for a small business.
-It is worth time, money and effort paying out for a professional who provides a business plan service as they ‘go with a fine tooth comb’ and iron out mistakes and see areas where it can be improved.
+It is worth time, money and effort paying out for a professional who provides a business plan service.
+They ‘go with a fine tooth comb’ and iron out mistakes and see areas where plans can be improved.

 How To Write A Business Plan

 We previously wrote about the importance of writing an eye catching executive summary.
-Writing a business plan that is packed with credible sources, factual information and relevant presentations will get seen in an instant.
-This business plan template has been written from a startup prospective.
-If you are in the view of growing or expanding your business, you can refer back to this in time and see the developments and reassess your goals.
+Writing a business plan that is packed with credible sources, factual information and relevant illustrations that best represents your business model.
+Our business plan template has been written from a startup prospective.
+If you are in the position of growing or expanding your business, you can refer back to this in time and see the developments and reassess your goals.

-Here are the common core elements to put into a business plan (eg; Company information and team, marketing plan and SWOT) It’s a good idea to structure the business plan with different titles per page and provide the lender as much detail about your project.
+There are some common core elements to put into a business plan (eg; Company information and team, marketing plan and SWOT) It’s a good idea to structure the business plan with different titles per page and provide the lender as much detail about your project.
 Don’t be shy or hold back, this may count against you as they need to know everything.
 Every funder who reads a business plan wants to know how your business project can benefit people, how you plan to make money to pay them back (and what you can offer them) They can determine a projects value by using accounting skills, financial ratios and risk equations.
 It might be worth considering that if your project does involve patent technologies that aren’t currently registered, to do this before applying for funding.

 An executive summary is an abbreviated version of a business plan.
 It allows the reader to obtain a quick overview of the business.
 Executive summaries are the first documents a lender will read, if written correctly and can be understood, it would increase the chance of getting the lender to read your business plan.
 Most entrepreneurs don’t realize the importance of this document because it is often looked as “unnecessary” whereas it increases your chance of being funded.